-- (a) to accept, raise and distribute funds needed to carry out the purposes of VSA, to borrow money with or without security, and to control the investment and disbursement of funds whether in Aotearoa/New Zealand or elsewhere; - (b) to select and train volunteers for service in overseas locations chosen by the Council; to provide for the volunteers' travel to and from their location of service; to provide for volunteers' maintenance and welfare; and to ensure appropriate financial and any other assistance is available for volunteers as the need arises; - to establish, regulate and disestablish VSA Interest Groups as the Council considers necessary for the promotion of the purposes of VSA and having regard to the membership strength of VSA in particular locations; - (d) to establish any Committees or advisory bodies it considers necessary to carry out the purposes of VSA and to co-opt persons to serve on those Committees or advisory bodies whether or not they are members of VSA.
-Subject to this Constitution and to any directions that the Council might give and to the terms of reference of a Committee or advisory body set by the Council, each Committee and advisory body may regulate its own procedure; - (e) to invite anyone as an observer to its meetings or to meetings of committees and advisory bodies; - (f) to admit any member as an observer to a Council meeting, as long as the member has given at least seven days' notice to the Chair of the Council of the member's desire to attend the meeting and provided that the member respects the protocols of the meeting; - (g) to enter into contracts and undertake obligations; to acquire, hold and convey property; to open bank accounts and to designate the persons entitled to operate those accounts; - (h) to conduct negotiations with government entities or private agencies whether in Aotearoa/New Zealand or elsewhere; - (i) to appoint new trustees of the Volunteer Service Abroad Foundation as and when vacancies occur and to appoint one of the trustees as Chair to hold office for each financial year of the Foundation, to appoint governing members to any other entity established by
+- (a) to accept, raise and distribute funds needed to carry out the purposes of VSA, to borrow money with or without security, and to control the investment and disbursement of funds whether in Aotearoa/New Zealand or elsewhere; - (b) to select and train volunteers for service in overseas locations chosen by the Council; to provide for the volunteers' travel to and from their location of service; to provide for volunteers' maintenance and welfare; and to ensure appropriate financial and any other assistance is available for volunteers as the need arises; - (c) to establish, regulate and disestablish VSA Interest Groups as the Council considers necessary for the promotion of the purposes of VSA and having regard to the membership strength of VSA in particular locations; - (d) to establish any Committees or advisory bodies it considers necessary to carry out the purposes of VSA and to co-opt persons to serve on those Committees or advisory bodies whether or not they are members of VSA.
+Subject to this Constitution and to any directions that the Council might give and to the terms of reference of a Committee or advisory body set by the Council, each Committee and advisory body may regulate its own procedure; - (e) to invite anyone as an observer to its meetings or to meetings of committees and advisory bodies; - (f) to admit any member as an observer to a Council meeting, as long as the member has given at least seven days' notice to the Chair of the Council of the member's desire to attend the meeting and provided that the member respects the protocols of the meeting; - (g) to enter into contracts and undertake obligations; to acquire, hold and convey property; to open bank accounts and to designate the persons entitled to operate those accounts; - (h) to conduct negotiations with government entities or private agencies whether in Aotearoa/New Zealand or elsewhere; - (i) to appoint new trustees of the Volunteer Service Abroad Foundation as and when vacancies occur and to appoint one of the trustees as Chair to hold office for each financial year of the Foundation, to appoint governing members to any other entity established by the VSA Council from time to time, and to remove any trustees or members of such Foundation or other entity as Council sees fit;

-- the VSA Council from time to time, and to remove any trustees or members of such Foundation or other entity as Council sees fit; - (j) to recommend the appointment of Life Members to a general meeting; - (k) to appoint and to determine the salary, duties and powers of the CEO; - (I) to make policies not inconsistent with this Constitution, and to determine any matters of interpretation of this Constitution and any matters not provided for by this Constitution; - (m) to do anything else that it considers necessary, expedient or desirable to carry out the purposes of VSA including the establishment of such entities which may employ Volunteers, staff, development advisors or consultants on such terms and conditions (including remuneration) as the Council sees fit.
+- (j) to appoint members of the Appointments Panel in accordance with clause 13.8 as and when the Panel is required and to appoint one of the Panel members as Panel Chair, and to remove any members of the Panel as Council sees fit; - (k) to recommend the appointment of Life Members to a general meeting; - (I) to appoint and to determine the salary, duties and powers of the CEO; - (m) to make policies not inconsistent with this Constitution, and to determine any matters of interpretation of this Constitution and any matters not provided for by this Constitution; - (n) to do anything else that it considers necessary, expedient, or desirable to carry out the purposes of VSA including the establishment of such entities which may employ Volunteers, staff, development advisors or consultants on such terms and conditions (including remuneration) as the Council sees fit.